Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Bills stats and trends

-- This season, the Bills have an ATS record of 4-1 in their five games as a favorite of 7 points or more.
+- This season, the Bills have an against the spread record of 4-1 in their five games as a favorite of 7 points or more.

-- Buffalo's games this year have eclipsed the over/under four times in nine opportunities (44.4%).

-- In games that Buffalo piles up over 363.6 yards, the team is 4-2 against the spread and 4-2 overall.
+- Buffalo is 4-2 against the spread and 4-2 overall when the team totals more than 363.6 yards.

-- The Bills have 10 giveaways this season, while the Colts have 21 takeaways.
+- This year, the Bills have 10 turnovers, 11 fewer than the Colts have takeaways (21).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Colts.